-- Unequal treatment based on age, disability, gender identity marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation (known as protected characteristics under the Equality Act 2010) - Verbal abuse, derogatory remarks or inappropriate use of language related to a protected characteristic - Denying access to communication aids, not allowing access to an interpreter, signer, or lip-reader - Harassment or deliberate exclusion on the grounds of a protected characteristic Sub-standard service provision relating to a protected characteristic
+Physically constrained or has restrictions on his or her freedom of movement.
+Contemporary slavery takes various forms and affects people of all ages, genders and ethnicities.
+Human trafficking involves an act of recruiting, transporting, transferring, harbouring or receiving a person through a use of force, coercion or other means, for the purpose of exploiting them.
+Discriminatory Unequal treatment based on age, disability, gender identity Abuse marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation (known as protected characteristics under the Equality Act 2010) Verbal abuse, derogatory remarks or inappropriate use of language related to a protected characteristic Denying access to communication aids, not allowing access to an interpreter, signer, or lip-reader Harassment or deliberate exclusion on the grounds of a protected characteristic Sub-standard service provision relating to a protected characteristic Organisational Run-down, over-crowded establishment Abuse Authoritarian management or rigid regimes Lack of leadership and supervision Inadequate staff training and/or guidance Insufficient staff or high turnover resulting in poor quality care Abusive and disrespectful attitudes towards people using the service Inappropriate use of restraints Lack of respect for dignity and privacy Failure to manage residents with abusive behaviour

-Organisational Abuse

-- Run-down, over-crowded establishment

-- Authoritarian management or rigid regimes

-- Lack of leadership and supervision

-- Inadequate staff training and/or guidance

-- Insufficient staff or high turnover resulting in poor quality care

-- Abusive and disrespectful attitudes towards people using the service

-- Inappropriate use of restraints

-- Lack of respect for dignity and privacy

-- Failure to manage residents with abusive behaviour

-- Not providing adequate food and drink, or assistance with eating
+Not providing adequate food and drink, or assistance with eating

-Not offering choice or promoting independence Misuse of medication Neglect and Failure to provide or allow access to food, shelter, clothing, heating, Acts of stimulation and activity, personal or medical care Omission Failure to provide care in the way the person wants Failure to allow choice and preventing people from making their own decisions Failure to ensure appropriate privacy and dignity Neglect and poor professional practice may take the form of isolated incidents or pervasive ill treatment and gross misconduct.
+Not offering choice or promoting independence Misuse of medication Neglect and Acts of Omission Failure to provide or allow access to food, shelter, clothing, heating, stimulation and activity, personal or medical care Failure to provide care in the way the person wants Failure to allow choice and preventing people from making their own decisions Failure to ensure appropriate privacy and dignity Neglect and poor professional practice may take the form of isolated incidents or pervasive ill treatment and gross misconduct.
 Neglect of this type may happen within an adult's own home or within an institution.
 Repeated instances of poor care may be an indication of more serious problems.
 Self-Neglect Covers a wide range of behaviour neglecting to care for one's personal hygiene, health or surroundings Includes behaviour such as hoarding Inability (intentional or non-intentional) to maintain a socially and culturally accepted standard of self-care with the potential for serious consequences to the health and well-being of the individual and sometimes to their community A decision on whether a response is required under safeguarding will depend on the adult's ability to protect themselves by controlling their own behaviour.
 There may come a point when they are no longer able to do this, without external support.